survivejs/react-book/manuscript/03_developing_with_webpack.md

 ...
 ```

 W> `TARGET=build` type of declarations won't work on Windows!
 You should use `set TARGET=build&& webpack` kind of syntax there.
 It is important it's `build&&` and not `build &&` as that will fail.
-Later on Webpack will allow env to be passed to it directly making this cross-platform.
+Later on webpack will allow env to be passed to it directly making this cross-platform.
 For now this will work.

 You can also eliminate those old configuration files at the project root while at it.